gallenc/opennms-paxexam/docs/RunningExamples.md

 docker-compose up -d
 ```

-once the project is started you can then run the tests
+Once the project is started you can then run the tests

 ```
 cd opennms-paxexam-test-example